Ormat Technologies Inc (ORA) Stock: A Value Analysis - News Heater

 ORA) stock’s latest price update

-The stock of Ormat Technologies Inc (NYSE: ORA) has increased by 1.66 when compared to last closing price of 74.65.
-Despite this, the company has experienced a -0.05% fall in its stock price over the last five trading sessions.
-Zacks Investment Research reported 2023-12-08 that Ormat Technologies (ORA) reported earnings 30 days ago.
-What’s next for the stock?
+Ormat Technologies Inc (NYSE: ORA)’s stock price has decreased by -1.67 compared to its previous closing price of 77.08.
+However, the company has seen a 1.53% increase in its stock price over the last five trading sessions.
+InvestorPlace reported 2023-12-28 that The surge in interest in ESG stocks among millennials and Generation Z is effectively reshaping the investment landscape.
+Firms ignoring ESG principles risk major backlash as ethical considerations become imperative in business.

 ORA’s Market Performance

-ORA’s stock has fallen by -0.05% in the past week, with a monthly rise of 13.27% and a quarterly rise of 4.29%.
-The volatility ratio for the week is 2.30% while the volatility levels for the last 30 days are 2.65% for Ormat Technologies Inc The simple moving average for the last 20 days is 7.21% for ORA stock, with a simple moving average of -1.77% for the last 200 days.
+ORA’s stock has risen by 1.53% in the past week, with a monthly rise of 11.49% and a quarterly rise of 8.40%.
+The volatility ratio for the week is 1.86% while the volatility levels for the last 30 days are 2.52% for Ormat Technologies Inc The simple moving average for the past 20 days is 4.16% for ORA’s stock, with a -1.62% simple moving average for the past 200 days.

 Analysts’ Opinion of ORA